-> After service, brunch at Ormond Plantation and dine on some of the finest cuisines in our region.
-Spend some time taking in the beautiful ground and large oak trees in the front of the house as you walk off your meal.
-If you’re further upriver, Houmas House has several dining options and some of the most spectacular gardens you’ll see along the river.
+After service, brunch at Ormond Plantation and dine on some of the finest cuisines in our region.
+Spend some time taking in the grounds and large oak trees in the front of the house as you walk off your meal.
+If you’re further upriver, Houmas House has several dining options.
 If you’re up for it, grab a drink at the Turtle Bar and ask for Kicking Mule Rum, it’s made from sugarcane grown only 10 miles away!

 After lunch at Ormond Plantation, take a tour of Destrehan Plantation right up the road before heading to your next stop on our River Rhythm journey.